dutch-translators/Who-Was-Here/README.md

 # Who-Was-Here
-Dutch translation of the NV Who Was here extension by Anv@r.all
+Dutch translation of the NV Who Was here extension by Anvar

 Installatie
 ===========